 Tacoma Public Schools Commitment

-Tacoma Public Schools graduates who apply by the November 15 Early Action deadline, meet the criteria below, and are admitted to University of Puget Sound, are eligible to be considered for the TPS Commitment.
-Of the TPS students admitted during the Early Action program, we seek to enroll 30 students to receive the TPS Commitment, with preference given to those who demonstrate a commitment to the Tacoma community through work, service, and/or volunteerism.
+Tacoma Public Schools graduates who apply by the Nov.
+15 Early Action deadline, meet the criteria below, and are admitted to University of Puget Sound, are eligible to be considered for the TPS Commitment.
+Of the TPS students admitted during the Early Action program, we seek to enroll up to 30 students to receive the TPS Commitment, with preference given to those who demonstrate a commitment to the Tacoma community through work, service, and/or volunteerism.
 Those students admitted to Puget Sound who are not awarded the TPS Commitment will be eligible for both need-based and merit-based financial aid in accordance with standard awarding practices.

 To qualify, students must: